ngohoanhkhoa/ngohoanhkhoa/README.md

 <h3 align="center">Data Scientist.
 Research in Machine Learning, especially Deep Learning.
 Software and Mobile Development.</h3>

+👨🏼‍🎓 With a Master's degree in Computer Science and a Doctorate specializing in Deep Learning from Paris-Saclay University, I have deep knowledge and expertise in AI.
+⛵️ My journey has led me to collaborate on numerous cutting-edge R&D projects, where I craft advanced generative models (GANs, VAEs, Diffusion models) for tasks like data augmentation, particularly focused on NLP, tabular and time-series data.
+🎯 My passion lies in harnessing the power of deep learning to push the boundaries of artificial intelligence.

 - 💬 My CV: **https://www.ngohoanhkhoa.info**
 - 👨‍💻 All of my projects: [https://ngohoanhkhoaprojects.blogspot.com](https://ngohoanhkhoaprojects.blogspot.com)
 - 📝 My deep learning notebook: [https://deepnote.com/@ngohoanhkhoa](https://deepnote.com/@ngohoanhkhoa)